How To Store Cheese: A Complete Guide

 Keep away from strong-smelling foods; these cheeses absorb odors easily.

-If you don’t have cheese paper, wrap them in parchment, then place in a loose plastic or beeswax bag to retain moisture.
+If you don’t have cheese paper, wrap Brie cheese and others in parchment, then place them in a loose plastic or beeswax bag to retain moisture.

 🧭 How long soft-ripened cheese lasts in the fridge